Red Hill, Pennsylvania: Politics and government

 Red Hill has a city manager form of government with a mayor and borough council.
 The borough president of Red Hill is Doris Decker.

 The borough is part of Pennsylvania's 4th Congressional District (represented by Rep. Madeleine Dean), Pennsylvania's 131st Representative District (represented by Rep. Milou Mackenzie), and the 24th State Senate District (represented by Sen. Bob Mensch).

+Education

+Red Hill is served by the Upper Perkiomen School District.

+Christian Elementary School and Upper Perkiomen High School are in the Borough of Red Hill.